plongrigg/searchbox/README.md

 searchStartsWith | false | Determines if search string is to be identified only at the start of the searched value, otherwise it can occur anywhere in the value. |
 searchExcludeChars | [ ] | Strip these characters out of the target values prior to comparing to search string. |
 searchExtended | true | Determines if options for extended search are available i.e. startsWith, caseSensitive and range. |
 searchExtendedPopupDelay | 200 | Panel to enter extended search params opens on hovering over extended (+) button.
 This determines how long the delay is in milliseconds prior to the panel appearing.
+&nbsp;
 |@Output|Description  |
 |--|--|
 |searchResults  | Emits results of each search against supplied data set, using search string and other extended search parameters if applicable.
 The results are in an array of objects of type SearchResult   |